-STANDARD Commercial driver eligible for a licence if Has demonstrated good knowledge of the condition and its management and monitoring and assessment indicate effective blood glucose control Annual medical review conditions for maintaining a licence are met Conditions for maintaining licence carries a blood glucose self-monitoring equipment and an available source of rapidly absorbable glucose Remains under regular medical supervision to ensure that any progression in their condition or development of chronic complications does not go unattended Stops driving immediately if hypoglycemia is identified or suspected Does not drive when glucose level is below 4.0 mmol/L Does not drive until at least 40 minutes after successful treatment of hypoglycemia and blood glucose level has increased to at least 5.0 mmol/L When driving, tests blood glucose immediately before driving and approximately every 4 hours while driving, and have an available source of rapidly absorbable glucose Reassessment Annually Information from health care providers Description of treatment Whether the driver has an initial certificate of competency in blood glucose measurement from a specialist in diabetic care (when required) or a treating physician Opinion of treating physician whether the driver's work schedule is compatible with their insulin regimen Whether blood tests indicate uncontrolled diabetes Whether there has been a significant change in insulin therapy.
+STANDARD Eligible for a commercial class licence if REVISED the driver has demonstrated good knowledge of the condition and its management and monitoring and assessment indicate effective blood glucose control annual medical review conditions for maintaining a licence are met Conditions for maintaining licence Carries a blood glucose self-monitoring equipment and an available source of rapidly absorbable glucose Remains under regular medical supervision to ensure that any progression in their condition or development of chronic complications does not go unattended Stops driving immediately if hypoglycemia is identified or suspected Does not drive when glucose level is below 4.0 mmol/L Does not drive until at least 40 minutes after successful treatment of hypoglycemia and blood glucose level has increased to at least 5.0 mmol/L When driving, tests blood glucose immediately before driving and approximately every 4 hours while driving, and have an available source of rapidly absorbable glucose Reassessment Annually Information from health care providers Description of treatment Whether the driver has demonstrated competence in blood glucose measurement and interpretation Opinion of treating physician whether the driver's work schedule is compatible with their insulin regimen Whether blood tests indicate uncontrolled diabetes Whether there has been a significant change in insulin therapy.
 If there has been a significant change in insulin therapy, whether monitoring and assessment indicate a stable and effective blood glucose control.
-Whether there is evidence of inadequate self-monitoring of blood glucose or inadequate knowledge of the causes, symptoms and treatment of hypoglycemic reactions Rationale Commercial drivers who are treated with insulin are at increased risk of experiencing hypoglycemia while driving.
+Whether there is evidence of inadequate self-monitoring of blood glucose or inadequate knowledge of the causes, symptoms and treatment of hypoglycemic reactions Rationale Commercial drivers who are treated with insulin or insulin secretagogue therapy are at increased risk of experiencing hypoglycemia while driving.
 This is due to both their high level of driving exposure and to the nature of the driving task, which may make it more difficult for them to manage their blood glucose.
-The standard is focused on ensuring that these drivers have stable blood glucose levels and that they understand their condition and are able to effectively monitor and manage their blood glucose.
+The standard is focused on ensuring that these drivers have stable blood glucose levels and that they understand their condition and hypoglycemia while driving.
+This is due to both their high level driving exposure and to the nature of the driving task, which make it more difficult for them to manage their blood glucose.
+The standard is focused on ensuring that these drivers have sta

-February 2021 National Safety Code 133 Standard 6: Determining Driver Fitness in Canada
+National Safety Code April 2025 Standard 6: Determining Driver Fitness in Canada 131